csc-ubc-okanagan/workshops/docs/R_fundamental-concepts-with-RStudio.md

 The fourth is more in depth texts.
 Many of these are available publicly online, and include titles such as:

-* aRrgh: a newcomer’s (angry) guide to R, by Tim Smith and Kevin Ushey - [http://arrgh.tim-smith.us/](http://arrgh.tim-smith.us/)
+-   aRrgh: a newcomer's (angry) guide to R, by Tim Smith and Kevin Ushey - <http://arrgh.tim-smith.us/>
-* YaRrr!
-The Pirate’s Guide to R, by Nathaniel D. Phillips - [https://bookdown.org/ndphillips/YaRrr/](https://bookdown.org/ndphillips/YaRrr/)
+-   YaRrr!
+The Pirate's Guide to R, by Nathaniel D. Phillips - <https://bookdown.org/ndphillips/YaRrr/>
-* R for Graduate Students, by Wendy Huynh. - [https://bookdown.org/yih_huynh/Guide-to-R-Book/](https://bookdown.org/yih_huynh/Guide-to-R-Book/)
+-   R for Graduate Students, by Wendy Huynh. - <https://bookdown.org/yih_huynh/Guide-to-R-Book/>
-* Advanced R, by Hadley Wickham - [http://adv-r.had.co.nz/Introduction.html](http://adv-r.had.co.nz/Introduction.html)
+-   Advanced R, by Hadley Wickham - <http://adv-r.had.co.nz/Introduction.html>

 And through the library, the [O'Reilly platform](https://resources.library.ubc.ca/page.php?details=oreilly-for-higher-education&id=2460) hosts a plethora of titles related to R.

+## Test your R Might!

+Here are some examples for you to look at and challenge yourself, ensuring you now have a better understanding of today's session and how R works!

+1. Create the vector [1, 2, 3, 4, 5, 6, 7, 8, 9, 10] in three ways: once using `c()`, once using `a:b`, and once using `seq()`.

+2. Create the vector [0, 5, 10, 15] in 3 ways: using `c()`, `seq()` with a `by` argument, and `seq()` with a `length.out` argument.

+3. Create a data frame named `df` with the following columns: `ID` (1 to 10), `Name` (a character vector of names), and `Score` (randomly generated values between 50 and 100).
+Then, add a new column `Pass` that indicates whether the score is above 60.